 What Happens After Rehab?

-Once a person completes our rehab for veterans program in San Marcos, Texas, they should continue with other types of treatment.
+Once a person completes our rehab for Veterans and First Responders program in San Marcos, Texas, they should continue with other types of treatment.
 Aftercare options include entering an outpatient program to continue learning to maintain sobriety, for instance.
 Unlike residential and rehab programs, outpatient programs allow the individual to attend treatment sessions during the day.
 Once they are done, however, they can return home at night.
 Appointments may start with attending several days a week and decrease as they mane progress.

 Mental Health, Substance Abuse, And Veterans

-Another condition that we frequently see at our residential rehab for veterans is post-traumatic stress disorder or PTSD.
-More than 2 in 10 veterans with PTSD end up with at least 1 substance addiction.
-Unfortunately, this number is twice as high for veterans without PTSD.
-Because of this, veterans should look for a rehab facility that specializes in treating their unique needs.
+Another condition that we frequently see at our residential rehab for Veterans and First Responders is post-traumatic stress disorder or PTSD.
+More than 2 in 10 Veterans with PTSD end up with at least 1 substance addiction.
+Unfortunately, this number is twice as high for Veterans and First Responders without PTSD.
+Because of this, Veterans and First Responders should look for a rehab facility that specializes in treating their unique needs.
 A facility like Sunrise Veterans has the expertise and the experience necessary to understand how addiction and PTSD are connected.
 Fortunately, we also have the most effective way of treating both conditions for optimal success.

 Sunrise Veterans’ caring and professional staff are here to help you with a range of effective treatment options.
-We can help veterans to overcome their addiction so they can learn to love life again.
+We can help Veterans to overcome their addiction so they can learn to love life again.
 If you or a loved one is fighting addiction, call our center in San Marcos, Texas today to learn more about our admissions process.
-Discover how we can help with our residential rehab for veterans.
+Discover how we can help with our residential rehab for Veterans and First Responders.